Herbert Grasse: Neuköllner Sturmfahne

 In 1933, Grasse along with the KPD functionary Alfred Schaefer, who worked in Agitprop, became involved in the production of the communist Neuköllner Sturmfahne.
 The paper had been published sporadically since 1932 by KPD functionaries Reinhold Sasse, Fritz Plumboom and Walter Klauss as well as Fritz Grünberg, who was followed by Otto Grabowski but successive arrests by the Gestapo had led to the publishing team in the Neukölln area rapidly changing.
 Grasse and Schaefer were supported by machine fitter Alfred Perl.

 In June 1934, the leadership of the KPD leadership in Neukölln was penetrated by the Gestapo spy, Willi Bredow, who acted as courier for the group.
 Bredo compiled reports on the Neukölln group, under the codename "Ho3" that he would deliver to the Gestapo office in Berlin.
-Grasse was betrayed by Bredow but remain at large while he was observed by the Gestapo until finally in 23 July 1936, he was arrested.
+Grasse was betrayed by Bredow but remain at large while he was observed by the Gestapo until finally on 23 July 1936, he was arrested.
 During his interrogation, he never mentioned his connection to Alfred Schaefer.
 He was sentenced to two and half years in prison and released in 1939.
 In January 1936 Grasse was released and remade his contacts with the Neukölln communists.
 He was introduced to the resistance group around Wilhelm Schürmann-Horster where he would eventually meet Hans Coppi and John Sieg.